BYUHPC/sci-comp-course/project/phase2.md

 end
 ```

-If there was an exception that the `WaveOrthotope` constructor is equipped to handle, `w` will be a [`WaveOrthotopeReadException`](https://github.com/BYUHPC/WaveSim.jl/blob/main/src/io.jl#L20), which may contain useful data about the nature of the read failure.
+If there was an exception that the `WaveOrthotope` constructor is equipped to handle, `w` will be a [`WaveOrthotopeReadException`](https://github.com/BYUHPC/WaveSim.jl/blob/main/src/io.jl#L20), which will contain useful data about the nature of the read failure.

 ### Reading and Writing Binary in C++